picchionidev/javabootcamp/Projetos do BootCamp/IPhone/README.md

 ## Learning Goal with this Project

 - **Interface Implementation**: I used **interfaces** to model the different functionalities of the iPhone.
 Each feature (Music Player, Phone, and Web Browser) has its own interface, which is then implemented by the `Iphone` class.

+## Interfaces and Classes

+### Interfaces

+#### 1. **MusicPlayer Interface**
+Define methods for controlling music playback on the iPhone, such as playing, pausing, and selecting a song.

+#### 2. **Phone Interface**
+Defines methods for making and receiving calls, including dialing a number, answering calls, and accessing voicemail.

+#### 3. **WebBrowser Interface**
+Defines methods for browsing the web, such as displaying a webpage, opening a new tab, and refreshing the current page.

+### `Iphone` Class

+The `Iphone` class implements all three interfaces: `MusicPlayer`, `Phone`, and `WebBrowser`.
+It provides the actual behavior for each of the functionalities defined in the interfaces, allowing the iPhone to simulate music control, phone calls, and web browsing.